uw-pycert-course-01/assignment06/README.md

 1. You also need to upload your code to Canvas, uploading it as a pull request.
 1. In Canvas, add a comment to your submission with a link to your pull request.

+Your submission **should not** include your virtual environment.
+To ensure this, create your virtual environment in the parent folder of your assignment repository.

 ## Tips

-Be creative!
+1. Be creative!
 Use this as an opportunity to reflect on everything you have learned so far and apply it to application development.
+1. Use your time well, two weeks might seem like a lot, but you will run out of time if you wait too much to get started.
+At the end of the first week, you should have the first *draft* of your project, so that you can devote the second week fixing potential crashes and adding any missing features.